farrajota/project-serverless-etl-pipeline/README.md

 make deploy
 ```

-This will take a few minutes for aws to to spin the services.
-You can check its progress by visiting the CloudFormation service in the aws console.
+This will take a few minutes for AWS to to spin up the services.
+You can check its progress by visiting the CloudFormation service in the AWS console.
 When the services and ready to run, the command shall stop and you should be able to run additional commands in the terminal.

 ### All-in-one command

-You can accomplish the previous commands with the following macro to build, package and deploy the pipeline with a single command:
+You can accomplish the 3 previous commands with the following macro to build, package and deploy the pipeline with a single command:

 ```bash
 make setup-all